-Help With Hoarding Cleanup: 10 Steps That Make a Difference
+Help With Hoarding Cleanup: A 10 Step Checklist

 Deciding on how to help a hoarder and improve the situation isn’t easy, so it’s important to take the right approach.
 Based on our years of field experience, we’ve developed the following guidelines that address both hoarder cleanup and the affected individual.

 1. Be Prepared for the Worst